wcm-io/wcm-io-testing/aem-mock/src/site/markdown/usage.md

 }
 ```

-*Note:* If your class is not adaptable from SlingHttpServletRequest.class (e.g. only from Resource.class), it might be necessary to set the request manually to allow e.g. [wcm.io AEM Sling Models Extension][wcm-io-aem-sling-models] to adapt some classes correctly.
+*Note:* If your model is not adaptable from SlingHttpServletRequest.class (e.g. only from Resource.class) and you rely on the extra features provided by [wcm.io Sling Commons][wcm-io-sling-commons] and [wcm.io Sling Models][wcm-io-sling-models] which can inject request-derived objects via a ThreadLocal it might be necessary to set the request context manually to ensure injection of request-derived objects works in your unit tests.
+Example:

 ```java
 MockSlingExtensions.setRequestContext(context, context.request());